 This is not a pipe.

 This famous painting by Belgian surrealist painter René Magritte is called "The Treachery of Images".
-The words read "This is not a pipe".
+In French, the words read "This is not a pipe".

 But it IS a pipe...

 At first glance, this painting is confusing.
 Because... well it IS a pipe.
 However, a smug artist type with his glasses perched on the edge of his nose will rightly respond "no my dear, it is simply a painting of a pipe".
 However, obnoxious it might seem, this is exactly the point of this artwork.
 This image is is not a pipe in the same way a painting of a fire will not keep you warm or a photo of your face is not 'you'.
 This picture is not a pipe.
 It is not even a painting of a pipe.
 It is a digital rendering of a famous painting a Belgian man painted more than 90 years ago.